 – Excerpts from Slave: the hidden truth about your identity in Christ by John MacArthur.

 The mistranslation of one word completely changes how we see ourselves in relation to Christ.
 Doulos, the Greek word for slave is often mistranslated ‘servant’ or ‘bondservant’ in our English Bibles.
-This has a profound undermining effect on how we view Christ and our salvation.
+This has a profoundly undermining effect on how we view Christ and our salvation.

 Some compelling biblical evidence for Adult Nursing Relationships is found in Proverbs 5:19, which in the original Hebrew reads “Let her breasts satiate you at all times.”
 According to Strong’s Hebrew, the word translated ‘satisfy’ in v.
 19 of many English versions is yə-raw-wu-ḵā, whose root is ravah, Strong’s number 7301, which according to his Exhaustive Concordance and other concordances, means to bathe, make drunk, take the fill, satiate, abundantly satisfy, soak, water abundantly, slake the thirst (occasionally of other appetites), drench, drink, drink its fill and fill.